jacklehamster/youpi/README.md

-YouPi
+YOUPI
 =====

-YouPi is a Youtube looper.
+YOUPI is a Youtube looper.
 It lets you loop all or part of a youtube video endlessly.

 http://jacklehamster.github.io/youpi